 In 2009, Madagascar’s democratically elected president was driven from power in a coup that was supported by the military, which ended with the transfer of power to the head of the opposition.
 The self-proclaimed High Transitional Authority (HAT) ruled Madagascar from 2009 until international pressure led to elections in 2013.
 During this time Madagascar experienced negative economic growth and diminished government revenues, undermining the political, social, and economic stability of the country.
 The United States supported international efforts led by the Southern African Development Community (SADC) and the African Union (AU) to ensure that the electoral process was upheld, which began with presidential elections in late 2013.
 An elected president, Hery Rajaonarimampianina, took office in January 2014.
-Madagascar recently held its presidential elections which were generally determined to be free and fair.
+Madagascar’s 2018 presidential elections were generally determined to be free and fair.
 In January 2019, Andry Rajoelina was inaugurated as President.

 U.S. Assistance to Madagascar

 After the 2009 coup d’etat, the United States suspended direct assistance to or through Madagascar’s governmental authorities as well as all non-humanitarian activities.
-However, the United States continued to provide assistance in health and food security through nongovernmental organizations, community associations, and other private groups.
+However, the United States continued to provide assistance in health and food security through non–governmental organizations, community associations, and other private groups.
 All sanctions were lifted following the election of President Rajaonarimampianina.
 The United States is one of the largest bilateral donors to Madagascar, which is a priority country for the President’s Malaria Initiative.
 Additionally, 154 Peace Corps Volunteers serve in Madagascar.

 Bilateral Economic Relations